 The identification, monitoring and mitigation of operational risk is facilitated by the RMU via quarterly consultations with heads of business units and functional teams.
 Significant risk issues are assessed for materiality and probability of occurrence.
 New risks, and risks to which exposure is increasing, are highlighted and actions are taken to ensure effective management of all risks.
-The DMO has Senior Risk Owners (SROs) who undertake a crossfunctional moderation process to promote better prioritisation of operational risks across the organisation.
+The DMO has Senior Risk Owners (SROs) who undertake a cross-functional moderation process to promote better prioritisation of operational risks across the organisation.
 The RMU maintains a central exception log to record all risk incidents raised, in order to identify control weaknesses and assign actions to improve controls.
-Progress against treatment actions is monitored on a regular basis to ensure issues highlighted by internal and external audit, and other identified actions to improve the control environment, are managed and progressed within agreed deadlines.